-Improving asset quality has been a primary goal of the company since the 2008 recession.
-During 2023, we achieved several important milestones:
+Improving asset quality has been the primary goal of the company since the 2008 recession.
+During 2023 and 2024, we achieved several important milestones:

-- Nonaccrual loans have been reduced from their high of \$57,500,000 in 2011 to \$213,000 at December 31, 2023. - Other real estate was reduced from \$9,900,000 in 2015 to \$0 at December 31, 2023.
+- Nonaccrual loans were reduced from their high of \$57,500,000 in 2011 to \$418,000 at December 31, 2024. - Other real estate was reduced from \$9,900,000 in 2015 to \$0 at December 31, 2023.
 This is the lowest our other real estate has ever been in our Bank's history.
+At December 31, 2024 the balance was \$9,000.

 Our management team continues to implement our strategic plan.
-Our key objectives of the plan include improving financial results and maximizing shareholder value over the long-term.
+Our key objectives of the plan include improving financial results and maximizing shareholder value over the long term.
 These efforts included:

-- Pursuing strategies to increase outstanding loans by seeking opportunities in new markets in our trade area and out of area and seeking participations with similar financial institutions. - Continue to focus on those efforts that result in reduction of past due loans, nonaccruals, and other real estate. - Improving the efficiency ratio to the average efficiency ratio of the bank's composite PEER group over the next ten years.
+- Pursuing strategies to increase outstanding loans by seeking opportunities in new markets in our trade area and out of area and seeking participations with similar financial institutions. - Continue to focus on those efforts that result in reduction of past due loans, nonaccruals, and other real estate. - Maintaining the efficiency ratio to the average efficiency ratio of the bank's composite PEER group over the next decade.
 Strategies will include promoting technology to enhance operational effectiveness and product offerings, continued evaluation of opportunities to increase non-interest income and reduce non-interest expense and evaluation of existing branch footprint.
-This long-term goal was accomplished in just two years. - Increasing annual earnings to a return on average assets of 1.00% within three years.
-Strategies emphasized achieving sustained earnings.
-This has been accomplished since 2021. - Providing increased semi-annual dividends to our shareholders of approximately 30% based on a consistent payout of sustained profits. - Continue a stock repurchase program but not to exceed \$1,000,000 annually or approximately 63,000 shares.